ThibaultJanBeyer/DragSelect/README.md

   area: document.getElementById('area'), // area in which you can drag.
 If not provided it will be the whole document.
   customStyles: false,  // If set to true, no styles (except for position absolute) will be applied by default.
   multiSelectKeys: ['ctrlKey', 'shiftKey', 'metaKey'],  // special keys that allow multiselection.
+  autoScrollSpeed: 3,  // Speed in which the area scrolls while selecting (if available).
+Unit is pixel per movement.
+Set to 0.0001 to disable autoscrolling.
+Default = 1
   onElementSelect: function(element) {}, // fired every time an element is selected. (element) = just selected node
   onElementUnselect: function(element) {}, // fired every time an element is de-selected. (element) = just de-selected node.
   callback: function(elements) {} // fired once the user releases the mouse. (elements) = selected nodes.